-Muffins for babies and toddlers should be packed with healthy ingredients, contain no added sugar, be small in size and easy to store and transport.
+Muffins for babies and toddlers should be packed with healthy ingredients, contain no added sugar, be small in size and be easy to store and transport.
 These Sweet Potato Muffins tick all the boxes.
-Although perfect for babies, they are great for kids of all ages and make a great after school snack or lunchbox filler.
+Although perfect for babies, they are great for kids of all ages and make a great after-school snack or lunchbox filler.

 Why These Muffins are Good for Babies, Toddlers & Big Kids.

-- They are mini in size (perfect for little hands and little appetites but also good for packing into lunch boxes)
+- They are mini in size (perfect for little hands and little appetites or if you are looking for healthy lunchbox ideas)

 - Packed with healthy ingredients (sweet potato, banana, oats…)